hashkat/hashkat/docs/tutorial01.md

 of these configurations can be found on the 'Input' page.
-For this tutorial, it is only necessary to know that we have a constant number of entities or users in this network, 1000, and that the simulation will run for 100,000 simulated seconds and a maximum of 1 minute real time.
+For this tutorial, it is only necessary to know that we have a constant number of entities or users in this network, 1000, and that the simulation will run for 100,000 simulated units of time  and a maximum of 1 minute real time.

 Run the simulation.
 If you experience any issues running the simulation, you can reference the installation page for details on running a simulation